What Is a Privacy Center and Do You Need One

 Summary

-Your privacy center should be unique to your business and customer base but should include everything users need to know about your data privacy procedures.
-Looking through other established data privacy centers on other websites can give you inspiration and a basis for your own.
+Your privacy center should be unique to your business and customer base and include everything users need to know about your data privacy procedures.

 Ali Talip Pınarbaşı, CIPP/E, & LLM